 Vashishta is a fellow of the American Physical Society and a devoted educator, mentoring students from underrepresented groups through an annual computational science workshop he organizes for undergraduates.

-Maureen Dougherty is the director of the USC Center for High-Performance Computing and Communications (HPCC), a department of USC Information Technology Services (ITS).
+Maureen Dougherty is the director of the USC Center for High-Performance Computing (HPC), a department of USC Information Technology Services (ITS).
 Dougherty oversees the operation of the high-performance computing center and is currently focused on deploying new hardware and software, as well as reorganizing existing infrastructure, to meet the increasing demands of big data researchers.

 Dougherty began her programming career in the software industry developing government applications.
 She joined USC in 1991 as a lead systems administrator in the university’s financial computing department.
 In 1995, she joined the university’s central IT unit, serving first as a general systems administrator and later as the lead Solaris operating system administrator.
 From 2001 to 2003, she managed the ITS operating systems support group, a unit responsible for the university’s general academic support systems, as well as the centrally managed student computer labs.
 In 2004, she became a manager in the HPC group and has served as the director of HPC since 2007.